-On this page is a Wilshire 5000 Return calculator which gives the dividend reinvested return of the Wilshire between any two arbitrary dates since December of 1970.
-It can also be used to adjust returns for daily inflation.
+On this page is a Wilshire 5000 Return calculator.
+It gives the dividend reinvested return of the Wilshire between any two dates since December 1970.
+It can also adjust returns for daily inflation.
 It uses data from Wilshire Associates, collated by the St. Louis Fed here and here.

-Editor’s Note: The first time you hit ‘Calculate’, wait for the calculator to come back – it takes a few seconds on most computers (it downloads 2 massive, daily data sets) After the first run, calculations will be faster.
+Editor’s Note: The first time you hit ‘Calculate’, the calculator will download a large data-set.
+After the first run, calculations will be faster.

 The Wilshire 5000 Dividend Reinvested Calculator

-Just like our other calculators, we produced this calculator because we are bothered by the returns quoted in various forums when referring to various indexes.
-A long term investor would have to consciously spend or withdraw dividend money to avoid reinvesting it in some security, so any fair comparison would attempt to factor dividends into security returns.
+A long term investor would have to consciously spend or withdraw dividend money to avoid reinvesting it in a security.
+Any fair comparison would attempt to factor dividends into security returns.